'Mendy can save relationships' - Fans buzzing after Chelsea goalkeeper's heroics against Real Madrid | Goal.com

 The Senegalese produced stunning displays to stop Zinedine Zidane's men from finding the back of the net on Wednesday.

-Earlier in the encounter, Mendy stopped Lula Modric from opening the scoring before his eye-catching leap to parry Karim Benzema's header.
+Earlier in the encounter, Mendy stopped Luka Modric from opening the scoring before his eye-catching leap to parry Karim Benzema's header.

 Timo Werner's 28th goal gave Chelsea a 2-1 aggregate lead as they aim for the final spot but fans were pleased by Mendy's display.